Gen Re

 General Reinsurance Corporation is an American multinational property/casualty and life/health reinsurance company offering a range of reinsurance products and services.
 The company is a primarily direct reinsurer and is represented in all major reinsurance markets worldwide through a network of more than 40 offices.
-Gen Re is a member of the Berkshire Hathaway Inc group of companies.
+Gen Re is a wholly owned subsidiary of Berkshire Hathaway Inc.

 Financial strength ratings of Gen Re's reinsurance operations: